BoChenGroup/PyDPM/README.md

 model.save()
 ```

-**Note: More model demos can be found in pydpm/examples/...
+More model demos can be found in pydpm/examples/...